donboulton666/bibwoe.com/src/content/posts/groups.md

 >
 > > Christian religion is comprised of books from people that did not know each other, exceptions being Jesus's disciples and follower's.
 Where is Enoch or Mary's books.
 Along with many other works written after Jesus's time.
 >
 > > > Many codex's were made of various forms by the formalized churches. and written for the churches worth, not the people's worth.
 The Catholic church say's that you can confess to one of there BPG and you will be forgiven; "No matter your sin"!
 Kick down some cash or gold, "something for your Beggar Preacher God", and you will be forgiven.
 Bypassing Jesus.
-How utterly stupid which is it.
+How, 'utterly stupid; "which is it"?

 This is unforgivable and a sin. along with the church's hierarchy.
 They are saying they are the only ones with a connection to father and worship and, "pray to Us".

+> The curse of More
+>
+> > More is addressed below and in a few of my past pages.

 The church determined what is in your Bible not God.
 And done so to make them rich and to be able to get around mankind's laws as well as Gods.

 This is a control system developed by the devil to fragment my children.
-And compiled with little truth; "If Any".
+And compiled into books with, 'little truth; "If Any".

 These individual books of the bible were written by men, no more worthy or holy than you or your children.
+Most o the work from the old testament's writers would be pissed there writings are in someones books.

 Our connection with Father God is individual.
 You are born an individual and you will stand before Father God as a individual; "NOT A GROUP".

 This grouping is a fragmentation by the devil to pit you against each other.
-And you have fallen for this evil for two thousand years.
+And you have fallen for this evil for thousand's of years.

-All three of the middle eastern religions were to control the populace and to cause separation, which is not of Father God but by the Devil.
+All three of the middle eastern religions were/are to control the populace and to cause separation, which is not of Father God but by the Devil.

-Written by peoples whom claim to be the only one's to have a connection with father God, Jesus or the Holy Spirit.
+Written by peoples whom claim to be the only one's to have a connection to the Trinity.
 Total BS!

 And stated as such that no one can add or take away from there evil control systems.
 Meaning they are the only special ones.

-The Jews go so far as to say they are Gods chosen and not one know God but them.
+The Jews go so far as to say they are Gods chosen and not one know's God but them.
 Totally a lie and locks you into hate of others.
 Jews have more hate for others that anyone on the planet.
 Is it not evident in Israel now.
-They hate Islam and Christianity or anyone not Jewish Group of click.
+They hate Islam and Christianity or anyone not in there Jewish Group or click.
 "Pay Attention"!

 Islam states that God himself wrote the Koran just for them.
 Everyone not like them are Infidels and should be killed.

 All three of these religion's are to have power over you and to fragment My children.

+Our three middle eastern religions were specifically written to control the people that lived surrounding the worlds most important trade route through Jerusalem and the Sinai Peninsula.
+This it why Israel wants Gaza and the west bank.
+They call it the Holy land, actually it's all about money and control of this trade route.

 The devil has gotten so specialized with this, now your Marginalized, indigenous, different, Gay, trans or just stupid to being evil is what, "DEI", in full effect, your specially different and should be held up above others and their rights.
 Devilish lies...